partITech/php-mistral/doc/mistral-client/Basics/mcp.md

   }
 }
 ```
-Now that your JSON config file is ok, Let’s see how to use it in practice.
+Once your JSON config is configured properly, the following steps guide you through practical implementation.

 1. Firstly, you need to create an MCPConfig object.
 Simply json_decode your main config file.
 You can create an array by hand if needed.
 But the main MCPConfig object is ready to accept a copy/paste of a large amount of config files provided by the mcp servers.
 (This is the type of configuration used by Claude).

 2. Create a client to select your inference provider
 3. Generate your parameters.
 Feed the `tool` key with your McpConfig object.
-Your client will use this object and  create the json array needed to tell your LLM "hey this is the tools you should use".
+Your client will use this object and create the JSON array needed to tell your LLM "Hey this is the tools you should use".
 > [!TIP]
 > Some models will have a lot of pain to use your tools.
 Specifically the small ones.
-Depending on your context size, you can add in your prompt the liste of tools the LLM can use.
-This can lead to better understanding on some case.
+Depending on your context size, you can add in your prompt the list of tools the LLM can use.
+This can improve understanding in certain cases.
-> Simply use the getList() method to get the entire list of tools configured by your servers, and pass a list in json format :
+> Simply use the getList() method to get the entire list of tools configured by your servers, and pass a list in JSON format :
 > ```php
 > $toolList = json_encode($mcpConfig->getList());
 > $messages = $this->client->getMessages()
 >                  ->addSystemMessage('You are Qwen, created by Alibaba Cloud.
 You are a helpful assistant.
-You have access to the directory \/projects\/workspace\/ . here is the list of tools you can use :[AVAILABLE_TOOLS]' . $tools . '[/AVAILABLE_TOOLS]')
+You have access to the directory /projects/workspace/ . here is the list of tools you can use : ' . $tools . '')
 > ```
 4. build your system and user messages
-5. Use the chat() pethode as usual, or the new chatStream() method.
+5. Use the chat() method as usual, or the new chatStream() method.

 > [!CAUTION]
-> The chatStream() method is introduced for mcp recurtion.
-Due to the nature of PHP wiuth the `yield` generator function, we cannot mix yield and return a Response Object in the same method.
+> The chatStream() method is introduced for mcp recursion.
+Due to the nature of PHP with the `yield` generator function, we cannot mix yield and return a Response Object in the same method.
 As soon as use use the yield keyword the entire function definition is changed by PHP.
 > So, for a streamed response use the chatStream() method if you need MCP.